 Patients should also be encouraged to use an asthma action plan, so they understand when their symptoms are severe, and they need to contact a physician or go to the emergency room.

 The asthma APGAR (activities, persistent, triggers, asthma medications, response to therapy) tools in primary care practices have been shown to improve rates of asthma control and reduce emergency room and urgent care visits.

 In 2013, 1.6 million emergency department visits were due to uncontrolled asthma.
 Many studies have shown that asthma education is essential to help promote patient self-management and adherence.
 A retrospective study was done in the South Bronx asthma clinic to show that combining pharmacy expertise with asthma education also improves medication adherence and asthma control, as well as decreasing hospital utilization.
-The role of the asthma educator is to teach patients about asthma medications and gain an increased understanding of their disease.
+The role of the asthma educator is to teach patients about asthma medications, their proper use, and to provide better understanding of the disease.
 Chart reviews were performed to identify improvement of asthma control after education based on the asthma control test scores.
-Conclusions from this study show that the addition of AE-C pharmacist was associated with improved medication adherence, decreased hospital utilization and increased asthma control.
+Conclusions from this study show that the addition of a pharmacist lead asthma education program was associated with improved medication adherence, decreased hospital utilization, and increased asthma control.
 [Level III Cohort Case-Control studies]

 |||Myers TR,Tomasio L, Asthma: 2015 and beyond.
 Respiratory care.
 2011 Sep [PubMed PMID: 21944687]|